superloopnetwork/superloopAR/README.md

 # superloopAR

-superloop Auto Remediation is an application that acts as a robot which scans through syslog messages and remediates any issues in the network without human intervention.
+Inspired by FBAR (Facebook Auto Remediation), superloop Auto Remediation is an application that acts as a robot which constantly scans through syslog messages and remediates any issues in the network without human intervention.

 The current syslog directory is set to /mnt/syslog/